Alexandria Real Estate Equities

 Pre Seed Round in 2023

-TFC Therapeutics is a biotechnology company focused on developing innovative biologics aimed at addressing key drivers of cancer recurrence and metastasis.
-The company’s technology utilizes monoclonal antibodies that specifically bind to receptors on the surface of tumor-initiating cells (TMH cells).
-This binding action activates the immune system to target and destroy these cells, offering the potential for new cancer treatments.
-By concentrating on the elimination of TMH cells, TFC Therapeutics seeks to provide effective solutions for improving patient outcomes in cancer care.
+TFC Therapeutics is a biotechnology company focused on creating innovative biologics aimed at addressing critical factors in cancer recurrence and metastasis.
+The company develops technology that employs monoclonal antibodies designed to specifically bind to receptors on tumor-initiating cells, known as TMH cells.
+This targeted approach activates the immune system to effectively destroy these cells, offering new treatment possibilities for cancer within the healthcare sector.
+Through its research and development efforts, TFC Therapeutics seeks to contribute significantly to advancements in cancer therapy.

 C2i Genomics